Update Your Priors: Plot

 Alex (Jennifer Aniston) is still hesitating over accepting Paul's offer to leave UBA, despite Paul (Jon Hamm) affirming that she would start anew without any of the baggage.
 During this, she is visited by Maggie (Marcia Gay Harden), who is writing over the incoming merger.
 When Alex asks her about the future of the network, Maggie believes UBA only has 5 years left.

 Bradley (Reese Witherspoon) and Stella (Greta Lee) begin investigating Hyperion, hoping to find any dirt for Cory (Billy Crudup).
 They discover that Hyperion's funds are far lower than anticipated, and that Paul put all the blame on the network instead of his company.
 Cory still wants to push for the merger, when Cybil (Holland Taylor) surprisingly shows up.
-She reveals that has bought the majority of UBA shares in an attempt to stop the acquisition, and warns Cory that Paul is going to sell the network.
+She reveals that she has bought the majority of UBA shares in an attempt to stop the acquisition, and warns Cory that Paul is going to sell the network.
 An irate Cory confronts Alex, who confirms she knew about the plan.
-Nevertheless, Alex states that she feels no sympathy for Cory, as he never cared for anyone but himself, and warns that she will hire any employee from UBA who disliked Cory.
+Nevertheless, Alex states that she feels no sympathy for Cory, saying he never cared for anyone but himself, and warns that she will hire any employee from UBA who disliked Cory.

 After consulting with her co-worker Elena (Elizabeth Perkins), Laura (Julianna Margulies) meets with Bradley.
 She has discovered Hal (Joe Tippett) was part of the Capitol attack, and knows that Bradley covered for him.
 Laura also brings up Cory, confirming that he helped Bradley in covering it out of love.
 Bradley tries to defend her decision, but Laura stops her, feeling tired that she ruined her life for her brother.
 While Laura will not report her to the FBI, she breaks up her relationship with Bradley and kicks her out of the house, devastating her.

 Before her the evening show, Bradley is visited by Paul in her dressing room.
 She makes it clear she knows about his financial turmoils, but Paul is not upset.
 He mentions Hal, revealing that he knows he was in the Capitol and that Bradley was with him.
 He warns her to stop investigating his company, or he will report her, Hal, Laura and Cory to the FBI.
 At the show, Bradley begins reporting the Russian invasion of Ukraine, but stops short after a few minutes.
 To the staff's shock, Bradley announces that she is resigning the network due to "personal reasons."
 Cory is also informed by Stella that the Vault just issued a news report, claiming that Cory groomed Bradley and leaked the reports of outing her and Laura after she rejected him.
 Cory realizes that Paul sent it, just as he is informed that security will escort him out of the building.